Hardziyevich/specific-group/data-structures/README.md

 ## Content

-In the tutorial the following data structures will be described:
+In this module the following data structures will be described:

 * [Array](./doc/array.md "The array chapter")
 * [List, Array List, Vector](./doc/list-array-list-vector.md "The list, array list, vector chapter")